TDEE Calculator.

 Use your maintenance calories to calculate your exact deficit, macros, and 12-week weight projection.

-Try the Calorie Deficit Calculator →What is TDEE?
+Try the Calorie Deficit Calculator →

-TDEE stands for Total Daily Energy Expenditure — the total number of calories your body burns in a 24-hour period.
+TDEE stands for Total Daily Energy Expenditure, the total number of calories your body burns in a 24-hour period.
 It includes your basal metabolic rate (calories burned at rest), plus all additional calories burned through movement, exercise, and digesting food.

 TDEE is the single most important number for any diet goal.
-Whether you want to lose fat, gain muscle, or maintain weight — you need to know your TDEE first.
+Whether you want to lose fat, gain muscle, or maintain weight, you need to know your TDEE first.

 How is TDEE calculated?

 TDEE is calculated in two steps.
-First, your BMR (Basal Metabolic Rate) is estimated using the Mifflin-St Jeor equation — the most accurate formula for most people.
+First, your BMR (Basal Metabolic Rate) is estimated using the Mifflin St Jeor equation, the most accurate formula for most people.
 Then your BMR is multiplied by an activity factor based on how much you move each day.

-For example: a moderately active 30-year-old man, 180cm, 80kg has a BMR of ~1,900 kcal.
-Multiplied by an activity factor of 1.55, his TDEE is ~2,945 kcal/day — meaning he needs to eat roughly 2,945 calories daily to maintain his weight.
+For example: a moderately active 30-year-old man, 180 cm, 80 kg has a BMR of about 1,900 kcal.
+Multiplied by an activity factor of 1.55, his TDEE is about 2,945 kcal per day, so he needs to eat roughly 2,945 calories daily to maintain his weight.

 How to use your TDEE to reach your goal